moljac/HolisticWare.Talks/2022-06/markdown/02-android-02-architecture-acw-01.md

 *   ACW  Android Callable Wrappers

-    *   Java code generated during building the app
+    *   Java code generated during app build

     *   a JNI bridge which are used any time the Android runtime needs to invoke managed code